firstdraft/appdev-lessons/lessons/string.md

 Thus, we can see why the `String` version of `*` and the `Integer` version of `*` both need an integer argument.
 Again, the bottom line is — at all times as you are writing Ruby, you should be thinking: "What **class** is this object?
 What **methods** does _this_ class have available?"
 Even when there's some syntactic sugar making things _look_ unconventional, don't forget your basics!
 It's still `noun.verb` under the hood.

 <div class="proj" markdown="1">
-   Return to the GitPod `String` project and work through `multiplication.rb`
+   Return to the Gitpod `String` project and work through `multiplication.rb`
 </div>

 #### upcase